nemvalid/pos-module-components/README.md

       - param2 value 2
     content: Example content
   styleguide:
-    params:
-      param1: param1 value to be used in the styleguide
+    - param1: param1 value to be used in the styleguide for the first story
       param2: param2 value to be used in the styleguide
+    - param1: param1 value to be used in the styleguide for the second story
+      param2: param2 value to be used in the styleguide
 ---
 ```

+A story captures the rendered state of a UI component.
+Developers can write multiple stories per component that describe all the “interesting” states a component can support.
+The terminology comes from [Storybook](https://storybook.js.org/), one of the most popular component library development frameworks.

 ## Development